-Verse 36, "At Joppa there was a certain disciple named Tabitha (the name is Aramaic for "gazelle"), which is translated Dorcas. (the Greek equivalent.)
+Verse 36, "At Joppa, there was a certain disciple named Tabitha (the name is Aramaic for "gazelle"), which is translated Dorcas. (the Greek equivalent.)

 "This woman was full of good works and charitable deeds which she did.
 But it happened in those days that she became sick and died.
-When they had washed her, they laid her in an upper room."
-They were already preparing the body for burial.
-She was washed.
-Soon they would be covering her in spices.

-"And since Lydda was near Joppa, and the disciples had heard that Peter was there, they sent two men to him, imploring him not to delay in coming to them."

-"Then Peter arose and went with them.
+When they had washed her, they laid her in an upper room.
+And since Lydda was near Joppa, and the disciples had heard that Peter was there, they sent two men to him, imploring him not to delay in coming to them.
+Then Peter arose and went with them.
 When he had come, they brought him to the upper room.
 And all the widows stood by him weeping, showing the tunics and garments which Dorcas had made while she was with them."
-Evidently, she had been some sort of a seamstress.
-Perhaps a fashion designer.
+Apparently, the sister had been some sort of a seamstress.
+Maybe a fashion designer.
 Friends were paying tribute to her skill - displaying her handiwork.

-Peter is about to put Jesus' handiwork on display.
+Peter is about to put Jesus' handiwork on display!

 "But Peter put them all out, and knelt down and prayed."
-And you should recognize the similarities between the mannerisms of Peter and the methods of His Master.
-Peter performs this miracle exactly the way Jesus raised Jairus' daughter from her death bed...
+Now, look at the similarities here between the methods of Peter and His Master.
+Peter does some of the same things Jesus did in raising Jairus' daughter from her death bed...
 The first similarity was to put out the professional mourners.
-The first century Jews would paid certain women to wail and weep at their loved one's funeral.

-It was a feigned grief.
-And Jesus had no tolerance for their crocodile tears.
-Our Lord prefers to work His miracles in an atmosphere of faith and praise.
+First-century Jews paid women to wail and weep at their loved one's funeral.
+It was feigned grief.
+And both Jesus and Peter had no tolerance for their crocodile tears.
+God prefers to work His miracles in an atmosphere of faith and sincerity.

 But the similarities continue, "And turning to the body (Peter) said, "Tabitha, arise."
 This was verbatim what Jesus said to Jairus' daughter.
 "Talitha Cumi (or little girl), I say to you, Arise..."
 You get the impression Peter knows he's in over his head.
-He's a fisherman not a miracle-worker, so he takes his cues from Jesus.
+He's a fisherman, not a miracle-worker, so he takes his cues from Jesus.
+He recalls what Jesus did and follows Him precisely.